olga-demidko/documentation/docs/guide/np-web-ui/advanced-set-up/managing-personal-account.md

 3. Click **Create**.<br>

    On the popup, copy the generated key and save it to a safe place since as soon as you navigate away from this popup, you will not be able to restore this key.<br>
-   The created keys without the entire values are listed in the **MANAGE YOUR API KEYS section**.
+   The created keys without the entire values are listed in the **MANAGE YOUR API KEYS** section.